autoplot/documentation/javadoc/org/autoplot/MouseModuleType.md

+# org.autoplot.MouseModuleType

-# org.autoplot.MouseModuleTypeEnumeration to store the current mouse module preference.
+Enumeration to store the current mouse module preference.

 ***
 <a name="crosshairDigitizer"></a>
 # crosshairDigitizer